"Office of the Procurement Ombudsman Helps" Stories

 Unfair deadline extended

 A federal organization sent a standing offer (SO) renewal notice to a supplier at 4 p.m. on the day the SO was to expire.
 The supplier was traveling outside Canada at the time and was unable to respond to the federal organization for three days.
 Upon returning to Canada, the supplier requested the federal organization make an allowance for his circumstances; the federal organization, however, refused to extend the deadline.
 The supplier then complained to our Office.
 OPO phoned the government federal organization and asked that it reconsider its position.
-The federal organization acknowledged it had not considered the effect on suppliers of its decision to send the renewal notice late in the afternoon on the last day the SO.
+The federal organization acknowledged it had not considered the effect on suppliers of its decision to send the renewal notice late in the afternoon on the last day of the SO.
 Therefore, the federal organization agreed to renew the SO with the supplier.

 Late payment help from Office of the Procurement Ombudsman